 Part 3 of the Bill considers the duties on User-To-User Services, in Chapter 2.
-There are some improvements from the draft Bill in this section.
 When it comes to addressing illegal content, all platforms will be required to develop 'suitable and sufficient' risk assessments which must be renewed before design changes are applied and are linked to safety duties (what the platform must do about the risk).
 Consideration will need to be given to who is using a platform, and how it works - a systems-based analysis and response.
 Fundamentally, platforms will need to ensure that illegal content is not online and where it is, to get it offline swiftly.
-The Bill lists certain forms of illegal content the tackling of which platforms must prioritise, but all offences (in addition to those specified as priority of which the victim or intended victim is an individual (or individuals) is theoretically in scope.
+The Bill lists certain forms of illegal content the tackling of which platforms must prioritise, but all offences (in addition to those specified as priority) 'of which the victim or intended victim is an individual (or individuals)' are theoretically in scope.